 By the 1840s the following idea caught on in the U.S., particularly in Pennsylvania whose earliest settlers were German immigrants.
 If the groundhog sees its shadow on a “bright and clear” day, six more weeks of winter are ahead.

 Punxsutawney, Pennsylvania is the headquarters of the celebration where the groundhog “Punxsutawney Phil” regards his shadow at Gobbler’s Knob, a wooded knoll just outside the town.
+And Bill Murray visited this location (repeatedly) in his movie Groundhog Day.

 Bill Petro, your friendly neighborhood historian